ArulGupta2102/playwright-demo/README.md

 - Playwright installed (npm install @playwright/test)

-- A configured test data factory and shared helpers in the project
+- A configured test data factory and shared helpers in the project(if not, the below prompt will set up a boilerplate code which you can then configure according to your needs).

-- Access to Playwright Model Context Protocol (MCP) via CLI or Cursor

-- Configured Playwright Model Context Protocol in your IDE(Cursor/Windsurf)(Refer to official documentation of Microsft's Playwright MCP).
+- Configured Playwright Model Context Protocol tools in your IDE(Cursor/Windsurf)(Refer to official documentation of Microsft's Playwright Model Context Protocol).

 ## Configure Environment Variables